strehljd/f1tenth_gym_ros/README.md

 If your system does not support nvidia-docker2, noVNC will have to be used to forward the display.
 - Again you'll need **Docker**.
 Follow the instruction from above.
 - Additionally you'll need **docker-compose**.
 Follow the instruction [here](https://docs.docker.com/compose/install/) to install docker-compose.

+If you are installing over Windows or WSL simply install the Docker Windows desktop app in order to install both of the above dependencies, [here](https://docs.docker.com/desktop/install/windows-install/) are the instructions.
+Follow the instructions [here](https://docs.docker.com/desktop/windows/wsl/) in order to integrate Docker into WSL, as well as making sure that the Ubuntu distribution you are working with on WSL is enabled in the docker desktop app in settings->resources->WSL integration

 **Installing the simulation:**